 Recipe and printable instructions listed below.

-He starts off with the eggs.
-Once he gets them in the bowl, he whips them up a little.
+He starts off cracking the eggs into a medium-sized bowl.
+Once he gets them in the bowl, he beats them with a whisk.

 Next, add the butter.
 How can you go wrong with butter in anything?
 When that melted butter hits the syrup, oh my, it smells so good.

-Add the pecans and give it all a good stir.
-Pour it into the frozen pie crust.
+Finally, add the pecans and give it all a good stir.
+Pour the pecan pie ingredients into the frozen pie crust.

 If you eat gluten-free, Whole Foods carries a delicious pie crust.
 He made a second gluten-free pie, and I’ve used the crust in pumpkin pie’s and they are flaky and tasty.